 Unlike the less-orthodox Jehovah’s Witnesses, who had experienced remarkable success in achieving protection for their own evangelistic outreach, evangelicals were not generally as isolated from the cultural mainstream, although concerns over separation of church and state, which many evangelical denominations shared, sometimes blocked their policy objectives.

-Evangelical lawyers win high-profile cases
+Evangelical lawyers win high-profile First Amendment cases

 By shifting their primary emphasis from the free exercise of religion to freedom of speech, evangelical lawyers were remarkably successful in a number of high-profile cases.